Ida, Michigan: History

 Originally, the area served as a stagecoach stopover for travelers from Monroe to Adrian in the early 1800s.
 In 1825, the Wayside Inn opened as the first business in the area to serve travelers along the treacherous roadway that consisted of very poor Indian trails.
 All of the first settlers in the area were farmers, who even earned extra money by helping travelers who became stuck in the muddy trails.
 The Michigan Southern Railroad first constructed railway lines through the area by 1839, which led to the growth of the community.
 The area also became a very popular deer hunting destination for early settlers.

 Ida Township itself was established in 1837 and named for local civil leader Ida M. Taylor.
 The community of Ida was formally established with a post office on July 11, 1844 with William Riggs serving as the first postmaster.
 The post office closed briefly on July 29, 1852 but was soon reestablished on June 11, 1853.
 The community of Ida was officially platted in 1868.

 The Michigan Southern Railroad line was one of the first railways in the state, and Ida would receive a train depot along the route that eventually became part of the Lake Shore and Michigan Southern Railway.
 The depot was located along Lewis Avenue near the fire station and was incorporated as part of the New York Central Railroad before the train depot closed in 1959.
 The railway line was disestablished and removed entirely.
 Ida no longer has a railway through the community.
 Ida organized its own fire department in 1938 after a series of local fire concerns.
 In 1951, the department moved to its current location at 3016 Lewis Avenue and continues to serve the township as a part-time staffed and volunteer fire department.
 One of the more notable structures within the community is the St. Joseph Church.
 It is part of the St. Gabriel Parish, which is as old as the community itself.
 The nearby St. Joseph Cemetery has its oldest gravesite dating back to 1841.
 The current church building was constructed in 1904.

 For the 2020 census, Ida was included as a newly-listed census-designated place, which is included for statistical purposes only.
 Ida continues to remain an unincorporated community with no legal autonomy of its own.

+Demographics

+According to the 2020 census there were 244 households in the CDP.